A Walking Tank is given a combat test; attempting to combine the durability of a tank with the agility of an infantryman.

 Parodied: The latest model Armed Porte comes with a stereo system and a turret ripped straight off a tank as an absolutely impractical hand-carried weapon.
 It also tends to fall over a lot.

-Zig Zagged: The Empire deployed the new and shiny Armed Porte, claimed to be an innovative machine that will change warfare forever, which turned out to be nothing but propaganda.
-La Résistance manage to capture some of these units and simply convert them as construction machines.
-Since Armed Porte work pretty well in construction, it became widespread.
-Eventually, The Kingdom improved Armed Porte and turned it into a truly awesome combat unit.
+Zig Zagged: The Empire deployed the shiny new "Armed Porte" and claimed it to be an innovative machine that would change warfare forever, but that turned out to be little more than propaganda or even an outright lie.
+La Résistance managed to capture some of these units and converted them into construction machines.
+These "Armed Porte (Con)" turned out to work pretty well in that field - so well that they became widespread.
+Eventually, The Kingdom improved the Armed Porte and turned it into a truly awesome combat unit.

-Despite writing a realistic miltary series, for Rule Of Cool or some other reason the writer wants to put mecha in it, but makes them as realistic as possible to keep with the general tone of the series.
+Despite writing a realistic miltary series, for Rule of Cool or some other reason the writer wants to put mecha in it, but makes them as realistic as possible to keep with the general tone of the series.

 Invoked: The Empire recognized that their war machines have a limit on where they're effective, but something more humanlike could fight in many more enviroments where tanks and planes wouldn't be as effective, so they begin blueprints for the Armed Porte.

-The main character is an extreme Combat Pragmatist who is presented with a cool Humongous Mecha to use in battle, but explicitly refuses to use it because he knows that the humanoid shape is just for Rule Of Cool, and that nothing beats a good old-fashioned artillery strike or well-placed gunshot.
+The main character is an extreme Combat Pragmatist who is presented with a cool Humongous Mecha to use in battle, but explicitly refuses to use it because he knows that the humanoid shape is just for Rule of Cool, and that nothing beats a good old-fashioned artillery strike or well-placed gunshot.